ryanramage/factory-fun/README.md

 processing step
   - have inventory coming in and out
   - inventory can be filtered to be a certain type
+  - multi input inventory?
   - inventory that is not currently processing is in the processing queue

   processing queue
    - inventory waiting to go into the processing step
-   - way to choose next item(s) FIFO, LIFO, etc
+   - way to choose next item(s) FIFO, LIFO, etc, value estimate.
    - measure time into q and exit q per inventory item

   - inventory is assigned to a processing unit